mkdirlove/GHIBLI-WEBSTORE-WEBSITE/README.md

       $ python3 -m pip install -r requirements.txt
       $ python3 server.py

-      Navigate to  http://127.0.0.1:5000 to open the web app or if you want to share it to your friends you can use Ngrok for port forwarding.
+      Navigate to  http://127.0.0.1:5000 to open the web app.
+      If you want to share it to your friends you can use Ngrok for port forwarding.

 # NGROK DOWNLOAD